-NM Areas Reviewed Findings Recommendations A relevant history of the illness or injury and physical findings are documented when the patient is first admitted for VA medical care on an outpatient level.
-Randomly selected progress notes contain the required documentation components in the electronic health record.
+NM Areas Reviewed Findings Recommendations

+A relevant history of the illness or injury and physical findings are documented when the patient is first admitted for VA

+medical care on an outpatient level.

+Randomly selected progress notes contain

+the required documentation components in

+the EHR.